BlenderCN-Org/MyBlenderConfig/README.md

 -convert_to_local_space.py: Parenting objects in Blender saves a reference point to a pseudo local space origin.
 There is a command to parent without this, but it sets the child's position to the local origin.
 This script fixes the pseudo origin of an existing child using the normal parenting command.

 -batch_rename.py: Searches for part of the name of the currently selected objects and replaces them with the given string the user inputs in the popup menu.
+NOTE: Very basic.
+Does not protect from "" (empty string) searches.

 -quick_menu.py: [DEFAULT: Q Key in 3D View] Opens a menu that provides quick access to the listed commands above.